From as early as the 1960s, the

 and serve as ambassadors who advertise the Medical Biophysics graduate

-open to all university students in their second or third year of undergraduate
+open to all university students in their first, second or third year of undergraduate

 study.
 Successful applicants have a strong record of academic achievement